 Cider and Perry - Main Hall

-About 50 real ciders and perries on a separate bar at the far left end of the main hall, next to the real ales.
+We offer 52 real ciders and perries on a separate bar at the far left end of the main hall, next to the real ales.
 Many will come from cider makers in Bedfordshire and neighbouring counties.
-A full cider list can be downloaded from this page in September.
+A full list will be available here in September.

 Mead - Main Hall